Welcome to All3DP´s SketchUp 3D Printing Tutorial for Beginners. Learn how to make your first 3D model for 3D printing.

-SketchUp Tutorial – Lesson 2: Building Your First 3D Object and Moving Objects
+SketchUp for 3D Printing – Lesson 2: Building Your First 3D Object and Moving Objects

 In lesson 2 of this Sketchup tutorial for 3D printing beginners, you learn how to build your first 3D object and moving objects.

-SketchUp Tutorial – Step 2.1: Making your first object
+SketchUp for 3D Printing – Step 2.1: Making your first object

 Here you see the 2D shapes you created in Lesson 1: